Banner

 The Power of Text Mining - How to Leverage Naturally Occurring Text Data for Effective Enterprise Information Systems Design and Use

-Jan Vom Brocke, Institute of Information Systems, University of Liechtenstein, Liechtenstein
+Jan Vom Brocke, University of Liechtenstein, Liechtenstein

 Big Data Analytics - Just More or Conceptually Different?